 If you are installing the windshield for the first time, you will most likely try to apply the urethane using a hand caulking gun.
 While the urethane can be applied with a hand caulking gun, it is very difficult to apply a continuous bead.

-We recommend that you heat up the urethane cartridge before you apply it or it will be nearly impossible to get the urethane to come out.
+We recommend that you heat up the urethane cartridge before you apply it, or it will be nearly impossible to get the urethane to come out.
 Note that professionals will either use an air-powered caulk gun.

 Always use protective eyewear and gloves when you handle glass.

 Windshield supports your roof and helps the dashboards and A-pillar airbags function properly.
-A weak bond between the glass and the body can cause the windshield to come off during an accident or when the airbag go off.
+A weak bond between the glass and the body can cause the windshield to come off during an accident or when the airbag goes off.

 Hi, Thanks for putting together this free windshield replacemend guide.
 I had replace the back glass on my Mercedes and was quoted $1000+ to change it.
 Found a used rear glass at a junk yard and installed it using the tips found here.
 I have to say that you were right about getting the urethane out of the cartridge, it was the most difficult part.
 Ended up getting a powered caulk gun and it was much easier.